ericz99/twitter-success-bot/README.md

 # Twitter Success Bot

 You are able to send success to your twitter account.
 Everything is monitor and tweet will be rt and liked!
-CURRENTLY UNDER DEVELOPMENT, BUSY WITH WORK/SCHOOL WORK AND LIFE!
+CURRENTLY UNDER DEVELOPMENT, BUSY WITH WORK/SCHOOL WORK AND LIFE! ~ ETA: soon lol

 ## Instruction